Ireland out to summon ghosts of 2015 on Super Saturday

 Twelve tries were scored as England put up their highest-ever total against France while the visitors became just the second team in the competition's history to score more than 30 points and lose.

-The final minute arrived with England a foot away from the line, needed a converted try to win the championship.
+The final minute arrived with England a foot away from the line, needing a converted try to win the championship.

 "I remember towards the end France went to try and play it out of their own in-goal area and there were gasps everywhere," said Henderson.